 There are two restaurants up on the mountain – our favorite is the Lost Boys Café with great food and incredible views.

 Fernie has a few features in a small terrain park – generally speaking there are no advanced features, halfpipes or big jumps.
-Night skiing takes place every evening from December 26 to January 3 and from February 14-21 and every Saturday after January 10 from 4pm–9pm.
+Night skiing takes place most evenings which is a popular event for families.

 Scout Field Guide >

-At the resort the only non-skiing activities are snow shoe tours and cross country skiing.
+At the resort the only non-skiing activities are snow shoe tours, fat biking, and cross country skiing.
 There’s a full service spa at Lizard Creek Lodge.
 Other than that après activity is pretty much limited to liquid form.

 Downtown and in the surrounding area there are more activities to choose from including curling, snowmobiling, ice hockey games, an aquatic center, a little retail therapy or a movie at the Vogue Theatre.
 You could also try ice-fishing or ice-skating (at the ice rink or on a pond).
 Fernie also has an Arts Co-op and several day spas.